 - And worst of all, stress and confusion on your part

-This is what happens you slip into “chasing” mode.
-And the good news is that it’s completely avoidable.
+This is what happens when you slip into “chasing” mode.
+The good news is that it’s completely avoidable.

 And so you enter this “dance” of the sales process as two equals.
 One professional providing a service, the other a potential client seeking or exploring a service.
 Just like dating, you are figuring out if you are a good match.
 So far so good.